Italy 10 Days or 14 Days: Itinerary Ideas

 DAY 2- VENICE

 Early in the morning, take the train from Milan to Venice.
-This will take about 4.5 hours total, and you’ll arrive to the city on the water!
+This will take about 4.5 hours total, and you’ll arrive to the city by water taxi!

 On your first day, explore the canal filled streets.
-Stop at the Rialto Bridge, and maybe the Chiesa di San Barnaba (the church from the Indiana Jones movie!).
-Afterwards, go up to the Campanile di San Marco for views of the city below!
+Stop at the Rialto Bridge, and the Chiesa di San Barnaba (the church from the Indiana Jones movie!).
+After, go up to the Campanile di San Marco for views of the city below!

-Next, hop over to St. Mark’s Basilica, and spend time enjoying the beautiful chaos that is St. Mark’s Square.
-If you enjoy feeding pigeons, this place is for you!
-If up to it, you can beat the heat by visiting the Doge’s Palace.
-This was one of my favorite things in the city, and well worth the entry fee.
-It also gives you the chance to walk through the famous “Bridge of Sighs”.
+Next, hop over to St. Mark’s Basilica, and enjoy the beautiful chaos that is St. Mark’s Square.
+Also try to visit the Doge’s Palace.
+This is one of my favorite things in the city, and gives you the chance to walk through the famous “Bridge of Sighs”.

-bridge of sighs, venice, doge's palace, italy 10 days
+bridge of sighs, venice, doge's palace, two week italy itinerary

 The “Bridge of Sighs”